 Administrative Capacity Building: Grantees may receive minimal funding to support administration of a GAP program which includes: planning, evaluation, and reporting.
 Please review Section A and B of the GAP Guidebook for administrative capacity-building indicators.

 Programmatic Capacity Building: Grantees may receive GAP funding based on the scope of the tribal environmental program capacity areas that are actively being developed consistent with EPA-administered programs.
 Please review Sections C through G of the GAP Guidebook for sample capacity building indicators.

 Equipment Purchases: Equipment is defined as tangible, non-expendable, personal property having a useful life of more than one year and an acquisition cost of $5,000 or more (per unit), although a lower dollar amount threshold can be established by the applicant.
 Federal threshold will be used for approval purposes.
-Any proposed equipment costs must be eligible, allocable and allowable under GAP.
+Any proposed equipment costs must be allowable, allocable, necessary, and reasonable.
 ALL equipment purchases require prior approval of the EPA Project Officer.
 Applicants requesting equipment must address the requirements outlined in Attachment D.

 GrantWatch ID#: 176835